TovarishFin/crypto-wedding-sol-tutorial/README.md

 ## A bit about Anchor...

 Anchor is a framework which helps solana program developers ensure that correct accounts are passed into programs and generally abstracts away a lot of the lower level tedious parts of solana program development.
+It takes care of the serialization and deserialization of program arguments which is one of the more tedious tasks.
 It also makes testing and deploying programs much more simple via typescript.
 If you are coming from Ethereum, Anchor is something like truffle.